 are paid in full.
 Affected services may then be resumed.

 10.12 Where requested a Standing Order or Direct Debit must be set up to support the payment of the service provided.

 11.1.
-Each Director of the customer (“you”) (collectively referred to as Directors) irrevocably and unconditionally agrees to guarantee the Charges and Payment of the Agreement and all present and future payment obligations pursuant to the Agreement, as outlined in Clause 10.
+Each of your Directors (collectively referred to as Directors) irrevocably and unconditionally agrees to guarantee the Charges and Payment of the Agreement and all present and future payment obligations pursuant to the Agreement, as outlined in Clause 10.

 11.2.
 Without prejudice to Clause 11.1 above, each Director as a separate and independent obligation, unconditionally and irrevocably agrees to indemnify us in respect of any losses, costs and expenses suffered or incurred arising out of or in connection with any failure of you to perform its obligations pursuant to the Agreement, as may be varied from time to time, including but not limited to any failure to make due payment in respect of its present and future indebtedness and other liabilities to us, under the Agreement, whether actual or contingent as well as payment of all interest charges and expenses payable.

 11.3.
 The liability of each Director under this Guarantee shall not be released, diminished or affected by any variation of the terms of the Agreement or forbearance neglect or delay in seeking performance of the obligations under the Agreement or of the Directors under this Guarantee or any granting of time for such performance or anything else which, although it could affect the liability of a Director, would not affect the liability of a person who had agreed to pay the debts of another as if they were their own obligations.